Widnes Vikings: Return to Super League

 The RFL overhauled Super League for the 2015 season, scrapping the Franchise System and re-adopted promotion & relegation.
 Widnes finished in 9th position on 19 points, and then went on to consolidate their Super League status in the Middle 8's.

-The 2016 season saw the Vikings put together a number of early exciting performances, including defeating the previous season's champions Leeds 56–12.
+The 2016 season saw the Vikings put together a number of early strong performances, including defeating the previous season's champions Leeds 56–12.
 This placed Widnes top of the Super League table, heading into the Easter fixtures.
-Before the start of the 2017, Widnes sold their inspirational captain and best player to their bitter rivals Warrington.
-This move was completed whilst Brown was still in contract and despite warnings from fans, this proved the beginning of the end for Widnes as a potential mid table team.
+Before the start of the 2017 season, Widnes sold team captain Kevin Brown to their bitter rivals Warrington.
+This move was completed whilst Brown was still in contract and, despite warnings from fans, proved the beginning of the end for Widnes as a potential mid-table team.

 In 2017, the team finished bottom but avoided relegation by beating the Catalans Dragons and the Million Pound Game.
 The lack of ambition of the club was now available for everybody to see with Chairman Steven O’Connor washing his hands of the club and moving to Australia in order to pursue further business projects.
 This was done without O’Connor fulfilling his promise to the club and town that the club would not be entering Super League to “Make up the numbers”.
 The current board headed by James Rule failed to heed the mistakes of the 2017 season and further recruitment to the squad was extremely poor.
 This lack of ambition and value for money resulted in fans walking away from the club in their droves.